mpetac/AIM/README.md

 ## Documentation

 Source files contain brief comments that should be sufficient for understanding of the code.
-Comprehensive documentation based on these comments can be generated through Doxygen using the provided doxy setup file.
+Comprehensive documentation based on these comments can be generated through Doxygen using the provided setup file ("Doxyfile").